 - As you meet new contacts and customers, check who they are connected with via LinkedIn as this could provide you with valuable market intelligence and potential stepping-stones towards trophy clients.

-An independent sales trapping perspective
+An independent sales trapper perspective

 Sometimes we are so close to our business, and to the passion that led to us start and pursue a particular course, that we risk losing objectivity.
 Reviewing marketing and sales strategy with an independent party can be very beneficial.

-Have you reviewed strategies and opportunities to identify and go after clusters of opportunity, as a trapper would?
+Have you reviewed strategies and opportunities to identify and go after clusters of opportunity, as a sales trapper would?